-In order to transfer files between Revit and CET, the RevLink Add-In needs to be installed in Revit Architecture.
-In the RevLink Add-In, you will be able to export floor plans within a Revit file and also import furniture layouts and families received from CET.
+To transfer files between Revit and CET, the RevLink Add-In needs to be installed in Revit Architecture.
+In the RevLink Add-In, you can export floor plans within a Revit file and import furniture layouts and families received from CET.

 To get started, click on the following link to download the executable file:

-- The executable file contains only 64-bit version of RevLink
+- The executable file contains only a 64-bit version of RevLink

 - The executable file can be applied to all supported versions of Autodesk Revit Architecture

-- To update an existing RevLink plugin, please download the executable file.
+- To update an existing RevLink plugin, please download and run the latest executable file.